Tariffs and regulations

 Japan maintains tariffs and restrictions on items, including agricultural items, which are relevant to some Australian exporters.

 The Japan Australia Economic Partnership Agreement entered into force in 2015.
-Tariffs are expected to reduced in a number of product areas, some immediately, some over several years.
+Tariffs are expected to reduce in a number of product areas, some immediately, some over several years.
 Find out more about about Japan's Tariff Schedule.

 Generalised preferences are granted to developing countries.
 A ‘self-assessment’ system designed to expedite customs clearance allows prior calculation of duty by importers.